estopinj/dam/index.md

 # Evaluating your project's needs

-- This is in this section that users evaluate their project against the different [criteria]({{ site.baseurl }}/criteria) of the framework.
+- This is in this section that users evaluate their project against the different [criteria]({{ site.baseurl }}/criteria) of the navigator.

 ```js
 Under development.